 The duration measure reflects the vacancy concept in the Job Openings and Labor Turnover Survey (JOLTS).
 Specifically, a job opening gets “filled” according to JOLTS when a job offer for the open position is accepted.
 So the DHI-DFH vacancy duration statistics refer to the average length of time required to fill open positions.
 Typically, there is also a lag between the fill date and the new hire's start date on the new job.

-“Vacancy durations remain near historic peaks, suggesting a scarcity of qualified candidates for many job openings or a cautious approach to hiring decisions,” said Dr. Steven Davis, William H. Abbott Professor of International Business and Economics at the University of Chicago Booth School of Business.
+“Vacancy durations remain high by historical standards,” said Dr. Steven Davis, William H. Abbott Professor of International Business and Economics at the University of Chicago Booth School of Business.
+“During the first half of 2016, employers in Health Services took an average of 48 working days to fill job openings, the longest job-filling time of any major sector in the U.S. economy.”
 Davis is a co-creator of the DHI-DFH Recruiting Intensity Index and the DHI-DFH Mean Vacancy Duration Measure.